fica-ps/fica/README.md

 ## header file location

-There are two header files one for linking with C consumer the other to link with a C++ consumer:
+There are two header files one for linking with C consumer, the other to link with a C++ consumer:

 * C header: ``<cloned-directory>/include/c/``